sk1project/sk1-wx/README.md

 and can easily remove them from the system (it's important for application preview).

+### Dependencies

-Please note that application uses Python 2.x branch.
-So Python interpreter and python based dependencies should be from 2.x branch, but not 3.x
+Please note that application uses Python 2.x version.
+So Python interpreter and python based dependencies should be for 2.x, but not 3.x

 For successful build either distutils or deb|rpm package you need installing some development packages.
 We describe dev-packages for Ubuntu|Debian, but for